 You can advise your patients to:

-- keep a SDM card in their wallet in case of an emergency
+- keep an Substitute Decision Maker wallet card in case of an emergency

 - share who their SDM is with a few key people — this includes the SDM, a close family member and their primary health care provider